igncp/market-sim/README.md

     - `fake`: for generating fake data
 - Redis: for saving the state of the simulation
 - Prometheus and Grafana: for monitoring and visualizations

+The code is deterministic, using a provided seed approach to generate randomness in the simulation.